 - 1 teaspoon salt

 - 1/4 teaspoon cayenne pepper

 - Preheat oven to 350°.
 In a small bowl, mix celery, green pepper, green onions and garlic.

-- Place roast in a roasting pan, bone side down.
-With a sharp knife, cut deep pockets between ribs into top of roast.
+- Place roast in a roasting pan, fat side up.
+With a sharp knife, make deep slits into top of roast, cutting between ribs.
 Fill each with vegetable mixture.
 Sprinkle roast with salt and cayenne.